 The Florida Department of Transportation (FDOT) will own and operate all aspects of the express lanes.

 When will the first express lanes be constructed in Northeast Florida?

 FDOT opened design-build bids in May 2014 for the first project along I-295 from I-95 South to the Buckman Bridge.
-Construction should be completed and the first express lanes will open in 2017.
+Construction began in October 2014 and should be completed in 2017.

 Duval County voted to remove all tolls in favor of a half a percent increase on the sales tax.
 Why are tolls coming back?